railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. index::
    single: database; duplicate

-.. tip::   Duplicating a database
+.. tip::   Duplicating a Database

 	To duplicate a database you can: